Eradication of Tuberculosis

 Mycobacterium tuberculosis is a bacterial species also known as acid-fast bacilli (AFB).
 Mycobacterium tuberculosis can be gram-positive or gram-negative.
 Mycobacterium tuberculosis is a pathogenic organism that commonly causes Tuberculosis.
 It measurably affects the lungs or lower respiratory tract but may also cause infection in the brain, bones, glands, and other body parts.

-Robert Koch firstly discovered mycobacterium tuberculosis in the year 1882.
-Mycobacterium tuberculosis has a unique character; it contains a waxy layer on its cell wall made up of mycolic acid & teichoic acid.
-Because of mycolic acid & teichoic acid, gram stain cannot penetrate inside the cell wall of Mycobacterium tuberculosis.
-Therefore M.tuberculosis is stained with Ziehl Neelsen Stain or Acid Fast Stain as ZN stain can penetrate the cell wall of Acid Fast Bacilli.
-M.tuberculosis is a highly aerobic strain, and this is the reason it causes diseases majorly in the lungs.
+Robert Koch first discovered Mycobacterium tuberculosis in 1882.
+Mycobacterium tuberculosis has a unique character; it contains a waxy layer on its cell wall made up of mycolic acid and teichoic acid.
+Because of mycolic acid and teichoic acid, gram stain cannot penetrate inside the cell wall of Mycobacterium tuberculosis.
+Therefore, M. tuberculosis is stained with Ziehl-Neelsen stain or acid-fast stain, as ZN stain can penetrate the cell wall of acid-fast bacteria.
+M. tuberculosis is a highly aerobic strain, and this is the reason it causes diseases primarily in the lungs.

-In ancient times Mycobacterium tuberculosis was known as tubercle bacillus.
-Three million years ago, M.tuberculosis originated in East Africa.
-In 1993 WHO declared Tuberculosis as a world emergency.
+In ancient times, Mycobacterium tuberculosis was known as tubercle bacillus.
+Three million years ago, M. tuberculosis originated in East Africa.
+In 1993, WHO declared tuberculosis a world emergency.

-Robert Koch firstly discovered tubercle bacillus on 24th March 1882.
+Robert Koch first discovered tubercle bacillus on March 24, 1882.
 Therefore, this bacterium is also known as Koch’s bacillus.

-Structure of Mycobacterium tuberculosis: M.tuberculosis is a rod-shaped bacterium, nearly 2-4mm in length and 0.2-0.5um in width.
-Tubercle bacillus is an obligate aerobe.
+Structure of Mycobacterium tuberculosis: M. tuberculosis is a rod-shaped bacterium, nearly 2-4 mm in length and 0.2–0.5 mm in width.
+Tubercle Bacillus is an obligate aerobe.

 And these bacteria are facultative intracellular parasites.

 Their generation time is 15-20 hours.
 They can quickly be grown on Lowenstein Jensen Medium.
-LJ Medium is a unique medium of M.tuberculosis.
+LJ Medium is a unique medium for M. tuberculosis.

-Mycobacterium tuberculosis firstly enters the respiratory tract by the medium of air droplets and reaches the lungs.
+Mycobacterium tuberculosis first enters the respiratory tract through the medium of air droplets and reaches the lungs.
 After reaching the lungs, alveolar macrophages engulf the bacteria for phagocytosis.
 But due to the unique characteristics of the bacterial cell wall, macrophages cannot lyse the bacteria.
-Because of aerobic conditions of the lungs, tuberculin bacilli starts multiplying inside the macrophages.
-And are released from alveolar macrophages after the cell dies/lyses or bursts.
-Granulomatous lesions were formed in the lungs and caused infection in the lungs.
-Tubercle bacilli can also cause infection in other body parts other than the lungs by moving through lymphatic vessels to other sites known as extrapulmonary Tuberculosis.
+Because of the aerobic conditions of the lungs, tuberculin bacilli start multiplying inside the macrophages.
+And are released from alveolar macrophages after the cell dies, lyses, or bursts.
+Granulomatous lesions formed in the lungs and caused infection in the lungs.
+Tubercle bacilli can also cause infection in other body parts other than the lungs by moving through lymphatic vessels to other sites known as extrapulmonary tuberculosis.

-Lymph node TB is commonly seen in HIV infected patients.
-Tubercle bacilli may also penetrate inside pleural fluid and may cause pleural TB.
-It is very much common after Primary Tuberculosis.
+Lymph node TB is commonly seen in HIV-infected patients.
+Tubercle bacilli may also penetrate the pleural fluid and cause pleural TB.
+It is very common after primary tuberculosis.
 Mycobacterium tuberculosis may cause:

 • Skeletal TB